QuiToRiQ/K2M/README.md

-K2M provides instruments for using Keyboard as a Mouse.
+K2M offers software that lets you use your keyboard as a mouse.
 Usage:

     Caps Lock: Hold or Switch depends on bHoldCapsLock in config.ini (Shift + Caps Lock: Simulates CapsLock action)